Bodyweight Basics Program

 Strength Milestones

-• 15+ controlled bodyweight squats
+• Stronger bodyweight squats and lunges

 Body & Movement